sBahta1/HingePeopleCounter/app/README.txt

 add new features in the future.
 Lastly for the relatively simple and easy set up.
 I deviated from a strict adherence to this architecture in at least one major way when trying to keep the data persistent I used a ViewModel and its corresponding factory.
-In trying to resolve the issue of keeping the app state persistent I found a template from android that had the viewmodel and factory so I used those I don't exactly know how they work but im definitely eager to learn.
+In trying to resolve the issue of keeping the app state persistent I found a template from android that had the viewModelProvider so I used that, I don't fully understand how they work but im definitely eager to learn more.
 To keep the data persistent though app usages I used sharedPreferences instead of a database for the simple reason that i felt the app in its current state didn't warrant such an involved set up as a database because it had so little to store locally.